jpfustc/jpfustc.github.io/professional/coding/refactoring.md

 * The book mentioned the language of SmallTalk and some of its early developers as tracable origin of refactoring ideas.
 Interestingly, GoF design pattern also mentioned SmallTalk alot.
 It must be interesting to see how this lauguage flourished and decayed.
 * Refactoring Workbook by Bill Wake: practices
 * Refactoring to Patterns, by Josh Kerievsky, shows how to use refactoring to evolve towards most valuable patterns in GoF book. (双厨狂喜?)

+## Code Smells

+* This is the part where you can trust your instinct without getting too far off.
+* **TODO blank notes for now.
+Take notes when something interesting is encountered.**

+## Building Test

+* When you report a bug, start by writing a test to expose that bug. *My comment: 1. steady recurrence of the bug.
+2. test is also a great part of documentation.
+3. Test driven my work on top of 2. *